mesfind/bioinfo-python/_episodes/03-starting-with-data.md

-We can also enter `surveys_df.dtypes` at our prompt to view the data type for each column in our DataFrame. `int64` represents numeric integer values - `int64` cells cannot store decimals. `object` represents strings (letters and numbers). `float64` represents numbers with decimals.
+We can also enter `df.dtypes` at our prompt to view the data type for each column in our DataFrame. `int64` represents numeric integer values - `int64` cells cannot store decimals. `object` represents strings (letters and numbers). `float64` represents numbers with decimals.